-Their formation is a bit complicated -- when supercooled water droplets that are actually below 32 degrees freeze onto a snow crystal, NOAA says.
+The formation of graupel is a bit complicated – when supercooled water droplets that are actually below 32 degrees freeze onto a snow crystal, the National Oceanic and Atmospheric Administration says.

-The "riming" process makes a bit of a tiny growing snowball, and they fall to the ground as soft hail or graupel.
+The "riming" process makes a bit of a tiny growing snowball, which then falls to the ground as soft hail or graupel.
 Get enough of it, and it can coat the ground to mimic a snowfall.

-They are particularly fragile and generally disintegrate when handled, NOAA says.
+Graupel is particularly fragile and generally disintegrates when handled, NOAA says.

-In most cases, graupel needs it to be 45 degrees or cooler at the surface to form.
+In most cases, graupel needs temperatures to be 45 degrees or cooler at the surface in order to form.